dgzzhb/ManchuDict/README.md

 ==========

 This is a simple dictionary in Manchu, Chinese and English.
-All the Manchu words are rewritten into Latin by Möllendorff method.
+All the Manchu words are rewritten into Latin characters by Möllendorff method.
 Many thanks to Ajiu for his dictionary source.

 Manchu, a critically endangered language according to www.endangeredlanguages.com powered by Google.
 This language used to be the official language of China a hundred years ago but